manfan2020/aqtinstall/docs/installation.rst

 ===============

 From version 2.0.0, sub commands are changed.
+From version 3.0.0, legacy sub commands are planed to removed and marked as deprecated.

-The previous versions of these sub commands have been retained for backwards compatibility, but are no longer recommended.
+The previous versions of these sub commands have been retained for backwards compatibility, but are no longer recommended and now deprecated.

 +------------------+---------------------+----------------------------+
 | New sub commands | Legacy sub commands |  Note                      |